jawad-elhajjami/tts-translation-app/README.md

 ### How to Use:
 1. Enter the text you want to translate ✍️.
 2. Select your desired language 🌎.
-3. Hit "Translate" and listen to it 🔊.
+3. Hit "Play text" and listen to it 🔊.

 Enjoy the app! 😄